aws-samples/aws-end-to-end-iot-amplify-demo/README.md

 -Including more IoT devices that publish to the same topic
 -Creating your own front end to show trends over time of your IoT data

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.